Tdhtdhtdhtdhtdh: Sound Effects!

 Yeah.
 Well, since we said Aaron Cooper's name at least two times, I think maybe three, we've unlocked listener mail.

-You don't want to say it three times because he'll be right behind you.
+You don't want to say three times because he'll be right behind you.

 All right, here we go.
 This is from Stephanie.

-I knew that and we have even talked about this before and so I don't know why I was like oh teen vogue no it was me was it yeah it was 100% me no I thought it was me.
+I knew that and we have even talked about this before and so I don't know why I was like, oh, Teen Vogue.
+No, it was me.

 Well, I'll throw myself on that grenade.
 That's okay.